ianwijaya/f5-ssh-monitor/README.md

    Set interval to 5 seconds, dan timeout 16 seconds.
    You customize it, the rule of thumb is "Timeout = interval * 3 + 1"

-4. Assign the newly created monitor into SSH pool (Local traffic -> pools)
+4. Assign your newly created monitor into SSH pool (Local traffic -> pools)